artmetla/DejaView/docs/quickstart/android-tracing.md

 See the [_Trace configuration_ page](/docs/concepts/config.md) and the examples
-in each data source doc page for detailed instructions about how to configure all the various knobs of Perfetto.
+in each data source doc page for detailed instructions about how to configure all the various knobs of DejaView.

 If you are running on a Mac or Linux host, or are using a bash-based terminal on Windows, you can use the following: